The Income Tax Burden

 One thing people look at when comparing state taxes is the tax burden of living in each state.
 The tax burden is the total amount you would pay in taxes.
 Because each state has a different rate of income tax (and different rates of sales and other taxes), the tax burden can vary greatly from state to state.
 If you're nearing retirement and want to know which state you'll pay the highest income taxes in, comparing tax burdens is a good way to find out.

-For more information about income taxes, tax deductions, and taxes in general, take a look at the links on the next page.
+For more information about income taxes, tax deductions and taxes in general, take a look at the links that follow.

 What are the income brackets for 2020?

 Which state has the highest taxes in the US?

 What is California's income tax rate 2020?

 How do I calculate my overall tax rate?

 - Cammenga, Janelle.
 "To What Extent Does Your State Rely on Individual Income Taxes?"
 Tax Foundation.
 Feb.
 10, 2021.
 (Feb.
 22, 2021) https://taxfoundation.org/state-income-tax-reliance-2021/

 - Loughhead, Katherine.
 "State Individual Income Tax Rates and Brackets for 2021."
 Tax Foundation.
 (Feb.
 22, 2021) https://files.taxfoundation.org/20210217114725/State-Individual-Income-Tax-Rates-and-Brackets-for-2021.pdf

 - McCann, Adam.
 "2020's Tax Burden by State."
 Wallet Hub.
 June 24, 2020.
 (Feb.
 22, 2021) https://wallethub.com/edu/states-with-highest-lowest-tax-burden/20494